Shape Memory Medical

 Series C in 2011

-Crux Biomedical, Inc., established in August 2004 by physicians Tom Fogarty and Frank Arko, focuses on developing innovative medical devices to address the limitations of existing vena cava filters.
-The company's primary product, the Crux VCF System, serves as a preventive device for pulmonary embolisms, effectively stopping blood clots from reaching the lungs.
-This system is particularly beneficial for patients at risk of pulmonary embolism who are unable to tolerate blood thinners, providing a vital method for preventing potentially life-threatening clots.
+Crux Biomedical, Inc. was founded in August 2004 by physicians Tom Fogarty and Frank Arko, who aimed to address the clinical limitations of existing vena cava filters.
+The company specializes in the development of the Crux VCF System, a preventive device designed to mitigate the risk of pulmonary embolisms.
+This innovative system effectively prevents blood clots from traveling to the lungs, making it particularly beneficial for patients who are at risk of pulmonary embolism but are unable to tolerate blood thinners.
+Through its focus on improving patient outcomes, Crux Biomedical addresses a critical need in the management of venous thromboembolism.

 OncoHealth